 Please remember that this is a difficult time for many.
 Businesses are doing their absolute best to keep you, your family, and their employees safe.
 Please be kind and patient with them.
 Remember that it’s a stressful time for everyone.
 And when you see new rules at a local business, instead of complaining, consider thanking them for keeping you safe.

-Please note that staying home is currently the top recommendation from the Ontario government to reduce your risk of contracting COVID-19.
-If you choose to go out, here is a quick summary of how you can keep safe while exploring Ontario’s Southwest:
+Please note that staying home is currently the top recommendation from the Ontario government to reduce your risk of contracting or spreading COVID-19.
+If you choose to go out, here is a quick summary of how you can keep yourself and others safe while exploring Ontario’s Southwest:

 - Always stay two metres away from other people who aren’t in your household.